Linux Watchdog Daemon - Installation

 apt-get install watchdog

-Another way of identifying any hardware watchdog options is to use the 'lshw' command (as root/sudo) to find the chip set(s) used, then to search for drivers or documentation for those chips that allow you to establish if they have watchdog timers, and if so what driver should work.
+• Another way of identifying any hardware watchdog options is to use the 'lshw' command (as root/sudo) to find the chip set(s) used, then to search for drivers or documentation for those chips that allow you to establish if they have watchdog timers, and if so what driver should work.
+Some I have found on various PCs of a few years ago are the w83627hf_wdt and it87_wdt modules.
+You can try modprob to load them and then look in syslog and/or use lsmod to see if they are loaded.
+However, you need to test they are working to be sure as the hardware detection aspect of the module is not very strict.

 [top of page]